SoftDev4Research/4OSS-lesson/_episodes/01-introduction.md

 Most researchers who may need or want to develop software, do not have a formal software engineering training.
 This is why they might not be aware of good programming practices (e.g. code modularisation, testing, annotation, etc.) [Wilson et al. 2017](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510).
 However, good practices in research software development are key to generating good quality software and therefore reproducible research results.

-The 4OSS recommandations provide simple guidelines to incorporate good practices in reserch software development and this lesson teaches how to adopt the 4OSS recommandations.
+The 4OSS recommandations provide simple guidelines to incorporate good practices in research software development and this lesson teaches how to adopt the 4OSS recommendations.

 This lesson targets **scientists writing research software** but can also be of interest to a wider audience, particularly research funders, research institutions, journal editors, group leaders, and managers of projects producing research software.